PynPoint/PynPoint/docs/overview.rst

 Writing Modules
 ---------------

-* :class:`FitsWritingModule`: Exports a dataset from the database to a FITS file.
+* :class:`FitsWritingModule`: Export a dataset from the database to a FITS file.
-* :class:`Hdf5WritingModule`: Exports part of the database to a new HDF5 file.
+* :class:`Hdf5WritingModule`: Export part of the database to a new HDF5 file.
-* :class:`TextWritingModule`: Exports a dataset to an ASCII file.
+* :class:`TextWritingModule`: Export a dataset to an ASCII file.
-* :class:`ParangWritingModule`: Exports the parallactic angles of a dataset to an ASCII file.
+* :class:`ParangWritingModule`: Export the parallactic angles of a dataset to an ASCII file.
-* :class:`AttributeWritingModule`: Exports a list of attribute values to an ASCII file.
+* :class:`AttributeWritingModule`: Export a list of attribute values to an ASCII file.

 .. _procmodule: